trr266/srn_docs_stat/README.md

 ## Overview

-Welcome to the **srn_docs_stat** repository, a versatile toolkit designed to streamline the process of downloading data from the SRN documents database API and performing essential summary statistical analyses on the acquired data.
+Welcome to the **srn_docs_stat** repository, a toolkit designed to streamline the process of downloading data from the SRN documents database API and performing essential summary statistical analyses on the acquired data.
 This repository is a resource for gaining insights into the dataset's characteristics.

 ## Functionality